A theory for generalized morphisms and beyond: Basic notions for the case of multivariable (total) functions

-$=\sigma (a)\sigma (b)$. \end{proof} However, the above ring homomorphism is between extensions over the same field.
-We will deal with ring homomorphisms between extensions over different fields in Subsection \ref{10 $theta$-morphisms}. \begin{theorem} Let $M$ be a module over a commutative ring $R$ with identity.
-Let $T$ be the operator generalized-semigroup defined in Example \ref{9.1.5}.
-If $X$ and $Y$ are nonempty subsets of $M$, then a map $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is an $R$-homomorphism of $R$-modules if and only if it is a $T$-morphism. \end{theorem} \begin{proof} By Example \ref{9.1.5},
+$=\sigma (a)\sigma (b)$. \end{proof} However, ring homomorphism in Proposition \ref{9.3.4} is between extensions over the same field.
+We will deal with ring homomorphisms between extensions over different fields in Subsection \ref{10 $theta$-morphisms}. \begin{proposition} Let $M$ be a module over a commutative ring $R$ with identity.
+Let $T$ be the operator gen-semigroup defined in Example \ref{9.1.5}.
+If $X$ and $Y$ are nonempty subsets of $M$, then a map $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is an $R$-homomorphism of $R$-modules if and only if it is a $T$-morphism. \end{proposition} \begin{proof} By Example \ref{9.1.5},